raspberrypilearning/grow-a-tree/en/step_1.md

 How still can you be?

 Make a movement detector using Scratch's Video Sensing block.
-The camera detects player movement - the more the player stays still, the more the tree grows.
+The camera detects a player's movement - the stiller the player is, the more the tree grows.

-Doing nothing is the aim of the game here - less produces more!
-Hmmm that's philisophical.
+Doing nothing is the aim of the game here - less is more!
+Hmmm, that's so philisophical.

 ### What you will make